spjewkes/python_cheat_sheet/README.md

 # Python Cheat Sheet
-This repo is for general Python information that could be useful for any development work.
+This repository is for general Python information that could be useful for any development work.

 ## Notes	from 'Transforming Code	into Beautiful,	Idiomatic Python'